New Year's Day

 - Blackmore MM : New Year's Day - 1:00 pm, Leather Bottle, Blackmore CM4 0RL

-- Dartington MM : New Year's Day - Hope Cove, but slightly later than our usual midday start, this time at 1pm.
-Afterwards we will adjourn to the Hope and Anchor Inn.
+- Dartington MM : New Year's Day - 1:00 pm.
+Hope Cove, Devon TQ7 3HQ About 2:00pm we will adjourn to the Hope and Anchor Inn.

 - Kennet MM : New Year's Day - Dancing about 12:30 pm followed by music and song until 3:00pm Calleva Arms, Silchester RG7 2PH

-- Monkseaton MM : New Year's Day - 12:00 noon outside the Ship Inn, Monkseaton and then afterwards in the Ship Inn, Black Horse, Monkseaton Arms and Left Luggage Room.
+- Monkseaton MM : New Year's Day - 12:00 noon outside the Ship Inn, Monkseaton and then afterwards in the Ship Inn. follow us as we dance in all the pubs in Monkseaton during the afternoon: Black Horse, Monkseaton Arms, Front Street Tap House & Left Luggage Room

 - Rose and Castle Morris : New Year's Day - 12:00 noon, The Boat, Stoke Bruerne with Queen's Oak, followed by "musical diversions"